► New 2020 Maserati MC20

 A new Maserati product plan… we’ve been here before, haven’t we?

 It’s a fair point.
 Maserati has had more relaunch programmes than Nasa, and it’s now in the throes of being taken over by PSA as parent company Fiat Chrysler Automobiles (FCA) is merging with the French car-making giant.
 It means we can expect another bold product plan, and the MC20 is a very recent addition to the cycle.

 Based on a carbonfibre tub similar to that of the recently discontinued Alfa Romeo 4C sports car, it’s likely to be built on the same line as that Alfa.
 But this is a new platform: longer, wider and with an extended wheelbase for more interior space, room for a bigger engine and more forgiving handling.

-The new package can accommodate a more senior V6 engine mounted longitudinally amidships, and the suspension will be by double wishbones front and rear.
+The suspension will be by double wishbones front and rear.